 Monsters and spirits from the Balinese culture

-The origins of Barong & Rangda, both sacred characters from Balinese mythology, is dated from ancient animism era.
+The origins of Barong & Rangda, both sacred characters from Balinese mythology, are dated from the ancient animism era.

 Two mythical beings are ever-present in Bali.
-They can be seen in travel advertisements and postcards, and their colourful masks are sold everywhere as souvenirs.
-They are Barong, resembling a lion with its long mane, and the witch Rangda with matted hair and large tusks.
+You can see them in travel advertisements and postcards, and their colorful masks are sold everywhere as souvenirs.
+They are Barong, resembling a lion with its long mane, and the witch Rangda with matted hair and mammoth tusks.

 According to folklore, Barong is a fantastic creature in the form of a lion.
-Balinese believe that a person can be very bad and very good at the same time, both of these opposite qualities are presented in him - good and evil, and evil is often so strong that it completely suppresses good.
-There is no such force of good that would triumph over evil; therefore, the symbol of good is always enclosed in a non-human being.
+Balinese believe that a person can be horrible and very good at the same time, both of these opposite qualities are presented in him - good and evil, and evil is often so strong that it completely suppresses good.
+There is no such force of good that would triumph over evil; therefore, the symbol of god is always enclosed in a non-human being.

 Rangda is considered to be the embodiment of demonic power on the island.

 Her face carved out of stone or wood is always covered with a white veil, so that anyone accidentally sees this evil incarnation and brings misfortune upon itself.
 In addition to the main priest in the Temple of the Dead, there is another minister who wears the mask of a witch during the dances of Rangda.